-Note also that hardware prices change daily and vary by country, so the total cost for any given build may be slightly higher or lower when you read this than it was at publication time.
-We don't include the cost of an operating system, because you can get Windows 10 for Free or Cheap.
+Also note that we don't include the cost of an operating system, because you can get Windows 10 for Free or Cheap.
 Nor do we include the price of peripherals such as the best gaming monitors, best gaming keyboards or best gaming mouse.

 Best $500 PC Build for Gaming

 We hate to say it, but with recent price spikes on GPUs, it’s pretty much impossible to fit a discrete graphics card into a $500 build.
 Because of that, we’re recommending that you go with the best possible integrated graphics you can afford and that would be on an AMD Ryzen 3 3200G CPU or, if you can stretch up a little higher, the Ryzen 5 3400G.
 The Ryzen 3 boasts AMD Radeon Vega 8 graphics, 4 cores and a boost clock of 4-GHz while the Ryzen 5 ups the ante with Radeon RX Vega 11 graphics, 4 cores with 8 threads and a boost clock of 4.2 GHz.
 Either CPU comes with a fan.

 We don’t expect fantastic frame rates with either chip, but you should be able to game at 720p and perhaps step up to 1080p with low-to-medium settings on some less-demanding games.
 You can always save your pennies for a future GPU upgrade.